sih/kstreams-cookie/README.md

 # KStreams Cookbook

 ## Overview
-Simple examples and recipes for using Kafka Streams
+Simple examples and recipes for using Kafka Streams.

 ## Contents